+Happiness is such a simple, yet complex subject.
+You know what it is, and yet you may not know everything that goes into it.
+What makes one happy?
+Is it a smile on their face, or just contentment?
+The answer is different for everyone.
+This reason alone makes it difficult for world happiness to occur, as everyone has their own source of happiness.
 These articles examine the concepts of happiness.
 You’ll learn how the great philosophers looked at happiness and what you can learn from them.
-You’ll learn about the happiest places to live, what mental illnesses can worsen happiness, and what you can do to fix your unhappiness.
+You’ll learn about the happiest places to live, how mental illnesses can impact happiness, and what you can do to fix your unhappiness.

-Happiness is a sense of well-being and feeling content.
-It can happen as a passing feeling, or it can be a state of being in your life.
-When you feel happy, you accept what’s happening in your life, and you embrace the challenges you’re facing.
 Happiness isn’t about smiling all the time or living in denial.
-It’s about accepting yourself, embracing the unknown, and being open to what life brings you.
-Part of being happy means embracing what you’re good at and being real about what your flaws are.
+Instead, it can be about accepting yourself, embracing the unknown, and being open to what life brings you.
+Part of being happy means being honest about your flaws and embracing your skills.

 Happiness Can Improve Your Physical Health

-Research suggests when you are happy, your physical health improves.
-Happiness can help regulate your blood pressure, blood sugar, cardiovascular health, and autoimmune issues.
-Happy people tend to live longer lives than people who are unhappy.
+Research suggests that when you are happy, your physical health improves.
+Happiness may regulate blood pressure, blood sugar, cardiovascular health, and the autoimmune system.
+In addition, happy people tend to live longer lives than unhappy people.
 When you’re a happy person, you have an incentive to keep going.
-There’s a lot to live for, they have things they enjoy, and people they love to share their life with, which makes them content.
+Happiness can mean having people or ideas to live for and a sense of optimism.